-Ottawa, Ont – A night after taking 31 shot attempts against the Indiana Hoosiers and coming up on the short end of a 2014 opening season defeat Thomas Scrubb took half the shots (13), wound-up with a triple-double (20 points, 13 rebounds, 10 assists) and led the Carleton Ravens to a hard fought 74-66 win over a motivated and well prepared Vermont Catamounts squad from the NCAA’s American East division.
+Ottawa, Ont – A night after taking 31 shot attempts against the Indiana Hoosiers and coming up on the short end of a 2014 opening season defeat, Thomas Scrubb took half the shots (13), wound-up with a triple-double (20 points, 13 rebounds, 10 assists) and led the Carleton Ravens to a hard fought 74-66 win over a motivated and well-prepared Vermont Catamounts squad from the NCAA’s American East division.

 The fourth-year senior forward from Vancouver, B.C continue to show flashes of brilliance after his recent stint with the Canadian Senior Men’s National team.
-Unlike the opener against Indiana, Scrubb let game come to him and played under control throughout on his way to his first ever career triple-double in a Ravens uniform.
+Unlike the opener against Indiana, Scrubb let the game come to him and played under control throughout on his way to his first ever career triple-double in a Ravens uniform.

 “I found myself open a few times off of the iso-ball screens and knocked a few early shots and got in rhythm” discussed Wood during post the post game interview.
 Victor Raso also reached double-figures with 11 points on 3-of-11 triples.

-Vermont continued to get solid production from Canadian freshman point-guard Trae Bell-Haynes by exposing the Ravens usual tough defense with a team-high 17 points on 7-10 shooting.
+Vermont continued to get solid production from Canadian freshman point-guard Trae Bell-Haynes by exposing the Ravens usual tough defence with a team-high 17 points on 7-10 shooting.
 Bell-Haynes played well after a rough shooting performance against the Ottawa Gee-Gees.